JacobF94/UltraDungeon/README.md

 C# console app practice

-Road block involving the shear amount of logic needed for one cycle of gameplay, abd not fully understanding try/catch yet.
+Road block involving the shear amount of logic needed for one cycle of gameplay, and not fully understanding try/catch yet.
 Will return after working on something simpler.